Stanley-Lima/Code_Benchmark_S3/README.md

 ## Feedback welcome

-PiggyMetrics is open source, and would greatly appreciate your help.
+This code is Open-source, and would greatly appreciate your help.
 Feel free to contact me with any questions.

 Centre for Informatics and Systems of the University of Coimbra (CISUC), Portugal and Service Prototyping Lab, Zurich University of Applied Sciences, Winterthur, 8400 Switzerland
 Copyright (C) 2017, 2018 Stanley Lima <stanleylima@dei.uc.pt>